Structural and rural funds

 Characteristics of Structural Funds (shared management funding)

 Structural Funds are used to finance projects and interventions in European regions.
-They do not replace national and regional actions and funding, but partner with them to improve their results, in the more general view of the Union’s objectives.
+They do not replace national and regional actions and funding, but are associated with them in order to improve their results, with a view to the more general objectives of the Union.
 Their main characteristic is that they particularly fully and fully involve national and regional actors in their management and use:

 • The amount made available through the Structural Funds is the sum of a contribution from the EU budget and a contribution from the budget of the individual member country benefiting from it;